 Bord Bia are proud sponsors of the David Robinson Memorial Lecture.
 This prestigious annual event [launched in 2005] is designed to not only remember the contributions of the late David Robinson, but provides an opportunity for young horticultural students from colleges north and south to come together to learn more about the important contributions horticulture makes to our health, environment and economy.

 Oman Botanic Gardens

-The talk in 2018 will be by Darach Lupton on the Oman Botanic Gardens.
+The talk in 2018 was by Darach Lupton on the Oman Botanic Gardens.
 Darach is the Head of Botany and Conservation Department and Advisor to Living Collections at Oman Botanic Garden.
-The talk will be held at Powerscourt Estate, Enniskerry, Co.
+The talk was held at Powerscourt Estate, Enniskerry, Co.
 Wicklow on the 25th October 2018.

 The 2017 David Robinson Memorial Lecture

 Design considerations for different green roof situations

 The speaker in 2017 was Dr. Tom Young, Research Manager at STRI.
 Tom arrived at STRI in 2014 with a PhD in Biological Sciences, specialising in the optimisation of green roof substrate for sustainable plant growth and specific service provision.

 The 2016 David Robinson Memorial Lecture

 Horticulture in Botanical Gardens

 The speaker in 2016 was Richard Barley - Director of Horticulture at Kew Gardens.
 Richard Barley is a qualified horticulturist and was formerly Chief Executive Officer of Open Gardens Australia.
 In his previous role as a Director within the Royal Botanic Gardens Melbourne.
 His topic was on "Horticulture in Botanical Gardens".